RX-M/kubecon-eu-2019/step07/README.md

 ubuntu@ip-172-31-18-59:~$
 ```

-Great, the revised ossp service container is now up on Harbor.
+Great, the v0.2 of your ossp service container is now up on Harbor.

 ### 3. Deploying the Fluentd sidecar

-The Fluentd helm chart you deployed only deployed some RBAC related items that will support the actual Fluentd
+The Fluentd helm chart you deployed only deployed a configmap that will support the actual Fluentd operation.
+The
-operation.
-The original helm chart it is based on actually deploys a daemonset, which ensures that there is a pod
+original helm chart it is based on actually deploys a daemonset, which ensures that there is a pod available on every
-available on every single node in the cluster - something that an SRE, not a Cloud Native Dev, should be concerned
+single node in the cluster - something that an SRE, not a Cloud Native Dev, should be concerned about.
-about.

 In order to deploy the actual Fluentd instance that will serve logs to Elasticsearch, you will need to add a Fluentd
-sidecar container to your ossp application pod.
+sidecar container to your ossp service pod.
 This will ensure that a Fluentd container will always be deployed
-alongside your ossp application container.
+alongside your ossp service container.

-This will be done by adding the following yaml block to your ossp application deployment:
+This will be done by adding the following yaml block to your existing ossp deployment:

 ```yaml
         command: